10 Things You Need To Ask Your Clients

 How hard does this feel/what type of discomfort is this?

 As experienced exercisers we all know the ‘burn’ and become accustomed to it, and even motivated by it.
-The issue is that many new participants have no idea what type of response to expect from exercise and so can feel like they are tearing every muscle in their body when it is simply lactate system by products.
+The issue is that many new participants have no idea what type of response to expect from exercise and so can feel like they are tearing every muscle in their body when the sensation is simply lactate system by products.
 Conversely some clients assume all pain is normal and may ignore searing, hot tingly pain because they think it is necessary.
 Good communication is essential.

 Understanding your PT clients goals and motivations